reactjstampabay/2020-02-26-signed-sealed-delivered/slide-deck/1-signed-url.md

 _source: https://cloud.google.com/storage/docs/access-control/signed-urls_

-## What problem are we trying to solves?
+## What problem are we trying to solve?

 A product I was working on allowed users to upload a bunch of photos, and create/view/download PDFs.
 Photos were typically taken from mobile devices and could become quite large.
 PDFs could include up to 8 images per page and averaged ~200 pages.